Raphael-Boichot/Game_Boy_Mini_Flashable_Camera/README.md

 ![game boy camera flashable](Images/Component_placement_w_components.png)

 It's not an interactive BOM sorry, I'm too cheap for that.
+If you are colorblind, please refer to the next table which is the same.

 ## Component list (BOM)